return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc2/core_h.rst

     specification for any token following ISOC OUT token.
     0 - Don't support
     1 - Support

+service_interval_mode
+    For enabling service interval based scheduling in the controller.
+    0 - Disable
+    1 - Enable

 snpsid
     Value from SNPSID register